-Smart Buildings are internet connected and centrally controlled by applications.
-They minimize environmental impact and help create efficient...
+Intelligent Buildings are internet connected and centrally controlled by applications.
+They minimize environmental impact to create efficient...

 The Industrial IT Revolution

 The manufacturing industry is often left out of the conversation about information technology.
 When we think about manufacturing, we think about heavy machinery, machine operators and product output.
 However, the manufacturing industry has the same need for top performing technology as every other type of business.
 Manufacturing businesses tie success to their daily (even hourly) output and any downtime can create massive costs or profit loss.

 Sustainability has also become a huge focus in the world of manufacturing.
 Many companies have created positions focused on increasing or maintaining sustainability.
 It has become increasingly important for our civilization to decrease the impact we have on our planet and manufacturing has a big part to play in this.
 Increasing output while decreasing waste is a challenging endeavor, and many manufacturing companies are researching and implementing new sustainable materials at the same time.

 In a way, we are experiencing an industrial revolution.
 As the manufacturing industry adopts new technologies, they way we produce materials and what we produce changes.
 So, what does this mean?
 How does IT play into this industrial revolution?

 Manufacturers, to put it simply, base their success on the amount of product they produce in a timeframe.
 The demand for many of these products is much higher than the rate at which a company can supply.
 The room for error is very small and any downtime in a manufacturing plant can be extremely costly, or even disrupt distribution.
 Technology plays a part in almost every corner of the manufacturing process, no matter what the product is.